rithanyars20/MoodPlay/README.md

 # MoodPlay
-MoodPlay uses machine learning to create music playlists based on the user’s current mood.
-It leverages audio features such as energy, danceability, and acousticness from Spotify tracks to predict a mood and generate a playlist accordingly.

-# MoodPlay
 ## AI-Powered Mood-Based Music Playlist Generator
 This project is an AI-based music playlist generator that predicts the mood of a track and creates personalized playlists based on the user's current mood.
 The model is built using a Random Forest Classifier and leverages audio features from Spotify to perform mood predictions.